-Another purchaser bought her pup from a KC breeder in Wales, the pup was very sick and was put to sleep before she reached her first birthday as there was nothing more the vets could do for her.
-Again this breeder is licensed for over 100 dogs and breeds a huge amount of litters per year.
+Another purchaser bought her pup from a KC breeder in Wales, the pup was very sick and had to be put to sleep before she reached her first birthday.
+Again this breeder is licensed for over 100 dogs and registers littrs with the Kennel Club.

 The images you see here are of breeders premises who registers their litters KC.
 This gives breeders/puppy battery farmers, credibility and of course they can ask a higher price for puppies.
 These breeders are puppy farmers and can house 100 or more dogs in squalid conditions.
 Needless to say, with that number of dogs, the amount of litters they register with the KC is high, all money going into the KC’s accounts.